diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 * mapreduce.job.ubertask.maxbytes
 * mapreduce.job.ubertask.enable

 Finally, before any tasks can be run, the application master calls the setupJob() method on the **OutputCommitter**.
-For FileOutputCommitter, which is the default, it will create the final output directory for the job and the temporary working space for the task output.
+For **FileOutputCommitter**, which is the default, it will create the final output directory for the job and the temporary working space for the task output.

 ##### Task Assignment
 If the job does not qualify for running as an uber task, then the application master `requests containers for all the map and reduce tasks` in the job from the resource manager (step 8).
-Requests for map tasks are made first and with a higher priority than those for reduce tasks, since all the map tasks must complete before the sort phase of the reduce can start (see “Shuffle and Sort” on page 197). `Requests for reduce tasks are not made until 5% of map tasks have completed` (see “Reduce slow start” on page 308).
+Requests for map tasks are made first and with a higher priority than those for reduce tasks, since all the map tasks must complete `before the sort phase of the reduce` can start (see “Shuffle and Sort” on page 197). `Requests for reduce tasks are not made until 5% of map tasks have completed` (see “Reduce slow start” on page 308).

 Reduce tasks can run anywhere in the cluster, but requests for map tasks have data locality constraints that the scheduler tries to honor (see “Resource Requests” on page 81).
 In the optimal case, the task is data local—that is, running on the same node that the split resides on.
 Alternatively, the task may be rack local: on the same rack, but not the same node, as the split.